Farm Mess Pro is described as follows:

-Amazon opened up the Appstore despite a lawsuit by Apple, which has previously trademarked the term "App Store."
+Amazon.com opened up the Appstore despite a lawsuit by Apple, which has previously trademarked the term "App Store."
 Microsoft has filed an appeal against that trademark, saying the term is too generic.
+Amazon.com has responded to the lawsuit in the same manner.